aarontc/ruby_tdms/README.md

 ## Contributors

-[Mike Naberezny](http://github.com/mnaberez) is the author of TDMS for Ruby.
+[Mike Naberezny](http://github.com/mnaberez) is the original author of TDMS for Ruby.
 Development is sponsored by [Maintainable](http://maintainable.com).